Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Results and Analysis

 \subsection{Iterative Improvement Analysis}

-As shown in Figure~\ref{fig:score_trend}, we tracked the score changes during the modification process for the script presented in Appendix E to demonstrate our method's capability for continuous script quality improvement.
-Our method starts at 58.0 and reaches 90.0 after six iterations, producing a coarse-to-fine refinement: as the improvement margin decreases, the scores gradually converge.
-In contrast, baseline methods fail to sustain continuous improvement after only one or two iterations.
-This occurs because uncoordinated modifications will introduce new inconsistencies that lead to score degradation and iteration stop.
-Our approach first modifies and stabilizes the global narrative structure before refining local details, preventing new structural conflicts, and enabling continuous improvement.
+As shown in Fig.~\ref{fig:score_trend}, we tracked the score changes during the modification process for the script presented in Appendix E to demonstrate our method's capability for continuous script quality improvement.
+Our method starts at 56.0 and reaches 86.0 after six iterations, producing a coarse-to-fine refinement: as the improvement margin decreases, the scores gradually converge.
+To preclude misinterpretation, we emphasize that all baselines adopt exactly the same multi-iteration protocol as Dramaturge, including an identical stopping strategy and best-checkpoint retention: once no further improvement is observed after $N_{max}$ retries, the procedure preserves the best version and terminates automatically.
+If baselines are forced to run for the same number of iterations as our method, their final scores become lower.
+This occurs because uncoordinated modifications introduce new inconsistencies that degrade the scores and would otherwise trigger earlier stopping to prevent quality degradation.
+In contrast, our top-down coordination first stabilizes the global narrative structure before refining local details, preventing new structural conflicts and enabling sustained improvement.